 - You want something that protects both your head AND your ears from the wind and cold weather.

 - Get a hat that has multiple layers or is lined for more warmth and better protection from the wind.
+I recommend a warm hat with a fleece inner lining.

 - It can be windy, so choose a hat that fits snugly and won’t blow away in a strong gust of wind.

-7. Windproof Gloves
+7. Warm Gloves

 A warm pair of gloves are essential to keeping your hands warm in Finland during the winter.